Skip to content

 • Enable quick and easy comprehension of the content

-According to research by 3M - the developers of Post-It notes - visual aids have improved learning by up to 400 per cent!
+According to research by 3M - the developers of Post-It notes - visual aids have improved learning by up to 400%!
 And that humans can process visuals 60,000 times faster than text!

 If you're still not convinced, here is a proposal snapshot with and without Graphics: